You probably found this article after asking yourself, “What is the BEST menstrual cup for me?” That is a great question!

 OK, so maybe this is not exactly what the Ancient Greek aphorism means by know thyself, but you should get to know your own anatomy.

-How high or low is your cervix?
-Well, that depends.
+For starters – How high or low is your cervix?

 This information is important because you need to “measure” your cervix height during the same time you have your period, which is also the same time it will be low and firm.